Tsili123/Berkeley-Pacman-Project/README.md

 Expectimax: The expectimax pacman makes decisions using the expected value

-BetterEvaluationFunction: I used some more clever ideas to make my agent solve even more difficult states
+BetterEvaluationFunction: uses some more clever ideas to make the agents solve even more difficult states